 And sure, these people do exist.
 I don’t enjoy reading ongoing emails on a Friday afternoon, and wish some people understood repeat lateness isn’t okay.
 Yet I keep telling myself: only I can control my emotions.
-It reminds me of when I sat on a cold bench in a station, mindlessly checking through my phone while waiting for a friend.
+A recent example: Sitting on a cold bench in a station, mindlessly checking my phone while waiting for a friend.
 They showed up 45 minutes late, casually, as though it wasn’t a problem.
 I couldn’t help feeling annoyed – I had to wait and sit bored for no reason.
 My friend said I could have grabbed a coffee, done shopping or run an errand.
 And they did have a point.

 Regardless of circumstances, you’re always in a position to choose the bright side or swallow upset.
 Holding myself accountable does help in feeling better.
 Now when I realise, I’m playing the ‘poor me card’, I snap out of it and do something to improve the situation.